Toyota Corolla Cross Insurance Rates

 Rates are averaged for all Toyota Corolla Cross models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Best Toyota Corolla Cross Insurance
+How to Buy Cheaper Toyota Corolla Cross Insurance

-Finding cheaper rates on car insurance consists of having a decent driving record, having a good credit score, paying for small claims out-of-pocket, and not having any coverage lapses.
-Take the time to comparison shop at least once a year by getting rate quotes from direct car insurance companies like Progressive, GEICO, and Esurance, and also from insurance agencies where you live.
+Getting lower rates on Toyota Corolla Cross insurance consists of avoiding accidents and violations, having a good credit score, being claim-free, and not having any coverage lapses.
+Spend time shopping around every couple of years by getting rate quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from insurance agencies where you live.

-- Higher risk drivers who tend to receive serious violations could be forced to pay on average $1,410 more annually than a driver with a clean driving record
+- High-risk drivers with multiple at-fault accidents could be forced to pay on average $1,410 more annually for car insurance

 Rate Tables and Charts